elbaradei1993/HyperApp-Gemini/README.md

     *   Copy its entire content.
     *   Paste it into the Supabase SQL Editor and click **Run**.
 Wait for the "Success.
 No rows returned" message.

+3.  **Enable Real-Time Broadcasting (CRITICAL FOR LIVE UPDATES):**
+    *   For the map and other features to update in real-time, you must tell Supabase which tables to broadcast changes from.
+    *   In your Supabase project dashboard, go to **Database** > **Replication**.
+    *   Under the "Source" section, you will likely see text that says "0 tables".
+Click on it.
+    *   A dialog will appear.
+Check the boxes for the `vibes`, `sos`, `events`, and `safe_zones` tables.
+    *   Click **Save**.
+The text should now say "4 tables", and real-time updates will be enabled.

-After running this script successfully, your database will be fully configured.
+After running these steps successfully, your database will be fully configured.

 ### 4. Google Gemini API Key